DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 To use the kOmegaSST or kEpsilon model, change the `RASModel` parameter to `kOmegaSST` or `kEpsilon` in constant/turbulenceProperties.

-## How to determine the number of CPU cores to use and how much memory does a job need?
+## How many CPU cores to use and how much memory does it need?

 We recommend using one CPU core and reserve 2 GB memory per 10,000 cells.
 That being said, for a one million cell case, we recommend using 100 CPU cores and reserve 200 GB memory.